Say hello to one of my new favorite sides – parmesan roasted parsnips!

 - Enjoy!
 Serve as is or garnish with some fresh herbs.

-Do you peel parsnips before roasting?
+Do you have to peel parsnips?

 How do you cut parsnips for roasting?